 Now more than ever, saving energy is extremely important.
 But, in order to properly save on your appliances, you need to know how to safely use them and keep them up to date.
 Keeping up the maintenance with your natural gas appliances is vital to keep them working properly, and keep you safe.

 These are tips that can apply to all of your gas appliances, you may have in your home.
 Go through this list to be sure you stay on track to have your home in good standing.

-- Have your natural gas appliances inspected yearly by a qualified professional or the utility provider.
-Appliances age, just like us, by simply getting them checked out, you can stay on top of its condition, and save yourself money by always being aware.
+- Have your natural gas appliances inspected yearly by a qualified professional or utility provider.
+Appliances age, just like us, by simply getting them checked out, you can stay on top of their condition, and save yourself money by always being aware.

 - Never store items near a natural gas appliance that might interfere with normal appliance airflow.
 This is a big safety hazard, you want to be sure there are no items blocking the airflow getting to the gas-fired appliances, so they can work properly.

 - Never store or use highly flammable products in the same room as any natural gas or heat-producing appliances.
 These products include gasoline, spray paints, solvents, insecticide, adhesives, foggers, and other pressurized containers.
 This is pretty self-explanatory.
 If you have flammable products near the appliances and use these products carelessly, it could result in a fire.

 - Never use your oven, range top, or outdoor barbecue to heat your home because these appliances are not designed for this purpose and can be a safety hazard.
 Please, only use the appliances for their intended use because if you don’t, what could happen will be out of your control.

 - Check for safety recalls that may affect your appliances at the U.S. Consumer Product Safety Commission website or by calling the CPSC at 1-800-638-2772; TTY (301) 595-7054.